19 Aug News Release: Eiteljorg Museum launches new virtual format for Quest for the West®

 The Quest for the West® Art Show and Sale will feature nearly 200 new artworks by 50 of today’s top artists specializing in Western-inspired paintings, landscapes and sculptures.
 Instead of the traditional on-site, in-person sale, the Eiteljorg this year will host the new online sale format, where collectors will view the available artworks online, enjoy personalized concierge service and then place their bids during the fixed-price, luck-of-the-draw virtual sale.

 In previous years, Quest for the West® included a gallery exhibition, two evenings of socializing between artists and collectors, a catered banquet that often drew nearly 300 guests each year and an awards ceremony.
 The event is nationally prominent in the Western art world and known for its Hoosier hospitality.
-Due to public health concerns and uncertainty whether limits on public gatherings would be lifted in time for an on-site event in early September, the Eiteljorg management and the Western Art Society, which sponsors Quest, decided to make this year’s art sale a virtual one.
+Due to public health concerns and uncertainty whether limits on public gatherings would be lifted in time for an on-site event in early September, the Eiteljorg management and the Western Art Society, which sponsors Quest, decided several months ago to make this year’s art sale a virtual one.

 “Since its inception in 2006, Quest for the West® has built support for the genre of Western art; and collectors and artists look forward to it at the Eiteljorg each year,” Eiteljorg President and CEO John Vanausdall said.
-“The museum follows all state and local public health guidelines during the pandemic, and since it is impossible to know now exactly what the circumstances will be in September, we concluded we would marshal our efforts to creating this exciting virtual version of Quest.”
+“The museum follows all state and local public health guidelines during the pandemic, and since it was impossible to know exactly what the circumstances will be in September, we concluded we would marshal our efforts to creating this exciting virtual version of Quest.”

 Quest for the West® always has received bids from absentee bidders even when it was an on-site sale; and this year, all registrants get to bid absentee.
 With the new format, the registration fee to enter the online sale and place bids is $25, an affordable price for first-time bidders who are starting their art-collecting journey, or seasoned collectors seeking the right piece.
 All registrants will have access to an Eiteljorg concierge service that can assist them with bids and other questions.
 To register, visit quest.eiteljorg.org.